DataExperts/Dexih.Utils.Crypto/README.md

 Unique hashing is used to generate a unique fixed size key from a large string of data.

-This implementation uses SHA256 algorithm to generate the key.
+This implementation uses SHA256 algorithm to generate the unique hash.

 ```csharp
 var hash = UniqueHash.CreateHash(data);